 What is it?

-Kayla has to take a chemotherapy drug named Doxorubicin.
-It is medically known that this chemotherapy drug can cause heart damage, and because of this side effect, Kayla gets heart tests done every third treatment of Doxorubicin.
+Emily had to take a chemotherapy drug named Doxorubicin.
+It is medically known that this chemotherapy drug can cause heart damage, and because of this side effect, Emily gets heart tests done every third treatment of Doxorubicin.
 Even years after treatment heart disease can show up as a result of this drug.

 Okay, so you can imagine I am not really a fan of drugs.
 I know they saved my daughter’s life from cancer but they also cause many unwanted side effects.
 I wanted something natural to help protect her and proven to be effective and studied by doctors.
-During my search I found approximately sixteen thousand medical papers written on C0-Q10 and I found out that many heart doctors take this supplement.
+During my search I found approximately sixteen thousand medical papers written on C0-Q10 in the medical libraries.
+I found out that many heart doctors take this supplement.
 CoQ10 has been studied extensively under many different circumstances, i.e., heart, cancer, fatigue, dialysis, palsy, to name a few.
 Most studies have found favorable responses for the use of CoQ10.
 The more I searched the more impressed I became with this supplement.

-I did this research and took the information to our oncologist and received approval for Kayla to be able to take a standard dose (100 mg) of CoQ10 on a daily basis.
+I did this research and took the information to our oncologist and received approval for Emily to be able to take a standard dose (100 mg) of CoQ10 on a daily basis during treatment.

-These study excerpts are for you to use for consultation with your medical team.
+These same study excerpts are here for you to use for consultation with your medical team.

 ❧ CoQ10 is produced in all living organisms and is an essential coenzyme for energy synthesis in the mitochondria and an important scavenger of reactive oxygen species.
 The study conducted with CoQ10 and eleven healthy males aged 26 years.
 The subjects took CoQ10 before during and after exercise.
 These results suggested that CoQ10 may increase fat oxidation with augmented autonomic nervous activity during low intensity exercise.